 The Mennonite Congregation of Boston welcomes everyone, without exception.

-Our services are planned and carried out by lay leadership.
+Our services are planned and carried out by MCOB’s pastor, in close collaboration with lay leadership.
 Meetings typically follow one of the following formats:

 - Worship service, which includes a meditation, followed by time for discussion.